DustinHendrickson/mod-city-siege/README.md

 - Exclusions: Bots that are dead, in combat, inside instances/battlegrounds, or currently in a party/raid will be skipped.
 - Level and count: Recruited bots respect `Playerbots.MinLevel`, `Playerbots.MaxAttackers` and `Playerbots.MaxDefenders` configuration values.
 - Behavior: Recruited bots are teleported to spawn points or near the city leader and will be returned to their original location and strategies after the siege ends.
+- Override Alone Scale: When `CitySiege.Playerbots.OverrideAloneScale = 1`, siege participant bots will remain active even when no players are nearby, overriding the `AiPlayerbot.botActiveAloneSmartScale` setting.
+This ensures bots continue participating in sieges regardless of player presence.

 Notes
 -----